Park and Ride and bus services

 If you are an outpatient or have repeat appointments over a seven-day period, you are entitled to a discounted rate of £4.80.
 You will need to show your appointment letter or card at the customer service desk located on the ground floor of Car Park 2 for the discount to be applied.
 For repeat appointments within seven days, you still only need to pay £4.80 in total (rather than each day), but you will need proof of multiple appointments.

-Discounted rates are available for frequent visitors.
-You can buy a seven-day ticket or a 14-day ticket.
+Frequent visitors can buy a seven-day ticket or a 14-day ticket.

 To obtain either of these please take a ticket as you enter the car park and then exchange it at the customer service desk on the ground floor of Car Park 2 for the period you require.
 Pay the fee at the pay machine to validate the ticket - keep this ticket and use it each time you exit the car park.